We work with HTS (Property & Environment) Limited to maintain Harlow’s green spaces.

 Grass cutting

-HTS may suspend grass cutting if there is:
+HTS may delay or suspend grass cutting if there is:

 HTS stop grass cutting for 2 weeks in the summer - normally in July or August - to cut back hedges from footpaths.